The amount of digital data is exploding.

 - Reporting and monitoring using real-time dashboards, marketing information systems, and interactive data management tools

-- Communication with decision-makers and data input into tools designed to manage customer touch points, such providing appropriate information on the company’s website based on stage in the customer journey
+- Communication with decision-makers and data input into tools designed to manage customer touchpoints, such as providing appropriate information on the company’s website based on the stage in the customer journey

 Improving insights from big data